Alexandroidd/sketch-photoshop-basics/README.md

 #### Vector:

 Vector images are 'math objects' - they are not pixels, but instead a series of mathimatical coordinates declaring a shape.
-Because of this, they can be blown up to billboard size with no drop in quality.
+Because of this, they can be blown up to billboard-size with no drop in quality.
 They're also extremely small in terms of file size, so use them whenever you can.

 - SVG = Best for vector art of any kind.
 Can be scaled infintely.

 - SVG Code = The greatest thing ever.
-Can't be directly exported from Sketch, but developers can open .SVG files in their code editors to grab it.
+Can't be directly exported from Sketch, but **can be opened in a code editor to reveal the actual shape code**.
 Same benefits as SVG, but can also be manipulated with CSS and JavaScript.

 ### Size: